 One of the most noticeable updates on the TU3 was the display.
 Boss increased the number of LED indicators on the tuning scale to 21 from the original TU2’s 11.
 This change makes it much easier to see when a note is approaching pitch.

-The TU3 display on its standard setting is just a touch brighter than the original TU2, but the TU3 now has controls, allowing the user to adjust brightness as necessary, which is a welcome feature for anyone who plays outdoors in bright sunlight.
+The TU3 display on its standard setting is just a touch brighter than the original TU2, but the TU3 now has controls, allowing the user to adjust brightness as necessary.
+This is a welcome feature for anyone who plays outdoors in bright sunlight.
 Both units have their center LED light up green when you are at pitch, but the TU3 ramps this up with red confirmation lights on either side of the green when it’s satisfied that tuning is correct and stable.

 Ease of Use

 As with the overall form factor and design, Boss didn’t really change anything between the TU2 and the TU3.
 As far as ease of use goes, both work in an almost identical fashion.
-Modes are selected through the mode button, and display type is changed with the stream/cent button.
+Modes are selected through the mode button and display type is changed with the stream/cent button.

 In order to keep the form factor the same, Boss opted to include the brightness control within the stream/cent button.
-It does require that you press and hold in order to adjust, which can cause issues if you have sweaty hands or larger fingers, it does work well enough, but a standalone brightness button would have been a better solution.
+It does require that you press and hold in order to adjust, which can cause issues if you have sweaty hands or larger fingers.
+It does work well enough, but a standalone brightness button would have been a better solution.

-Both the TU2 and TU3 offer 2 different tuning modes, cent, or stream.
-When in cent mode, the LEDs act like the needle in a standard analog style tuner, moving left or right of center depending on your guitar’s pitch.
+Both the TU2 and TU3 offer 2 different tuning modes: cent or stream.
+When in cent mode, the LEDs act like the needle in a standard analog-style tuner, moving left or right of center depending on your guitar’s pitch.
 When at the desired pitch, the center LED lights up green.
-In streaming mode, the LEDs race across the display when the pitch is sharp or flat, they slow down as you approach pitch, and the lights stop, with the center lighting up green as pitch is reached.
+In streaming mode, the LEDs race across the display when the pitch is sharp or flat, they slow down as you approach pitch, and the lights stop with the center lighting up green as pitch is reached.
 Both offer a quick reference for tuning under the pressure of a live performance, which has been one of the most critical factors in the runaway success of this tuner.